 Handprint Flowers Poem

-Here’s the handprint flowers poem that we used.
+Here’s the handprint flowers poem that we used with our hand craft.

 (Some people also call it the Mother’s Day handprint poem.)